3096/NTR-Screenshot-Mover/README.md

 ## Dude your code sucks!

-I have never actually learned C, and my knowledge about how memories or pointers work is very limited.
-Please create an [issue](https://github.com/3096/NTR-Screenshot-Mover/issues/new) if you see something wrong and want to help me improve!
+I am still a beginner at programming.
+Please create an [issue](https://github.com/3096/NTR-Screenshot-Mover/issues/new) if you see something bad and want to help me learn and improve!

 ## Current Implemented Features:

 - Move NTR screenshot files to `/Screenshots`
 - Detect file's last modified time for naming

+## Know issue:
+- The moving process is still very slow if the target directory is crowded.
+    - Looks like 3DS file system just doesn't work well that way.

 ## To do list: